mef-dev/tutorial-backend-plugin/README.md

-# Instruction: "How to create Backend plugin project"
+# Instruction: "How to create plugin project"
 ----
 > To develop a plugin, you will need an IDE with support for C# programming language.
 This instruction was created using [VisualStudio](https://visualstudio.microsoft.com/vs/).